davidblu/multi-object-detection/YOLO/README.md

 ## Code organization

     .
-    ├── demo.ipynb              # To showing how well our model perform on a single image ├── train.ipynb             # For a full traininng on the VOC 2007 & 2012 training dataset
+    ├── demo.ipynb              # To show how well our model performs on a single image ├── train.ipynb             # For a full training on the VOC 2007 & 2012 training dataset
     ├── result                  # Folder contains predicted result / training loss / validation loss
     ├── model                   # Folder contains pretrained models ├── src                     # Python scripts